The Rococo Art Movement Was Born When French Painters

 In the elder Tiepolo, and in him alone, tin can ane speak of a pure rococo style, related to the tardily Baroque in many ways, but creating an entirely new type of visual experience.
 Non surprisingly, many of the greatest Venetian qualities from the past are nowadays in his work: the color and original imagination of Titian; the effigy types and luxurious materials of Paolo Veronese, together with his love of opulent classical compages every bit a properties for rich pageants of history and mythology.

+The artificiality of the atmosphere in his early frescoes links Tiepolo at one time with the mainstream of rococo art, but at a time when he could not have known much about contemporary French painting.
+From so on his career was a meteoric success until his eclipse in Madrid at the end of his life at the easily of the neoclassicists under Mengs (1728-79).
+His greatest committee came in 1750, when he went to Wurzburg to paint frescoes for the newly completed palace in that location and stayed until 1753 to decorate the staircase (the largest mural painting in the world), the Kaisersaal and the chapel.
+Shortly before leaving for Wurzburg, Tiepolo had busy the Palazzo Labia in Venice with the story of Anthony and Cleopatra, 1 of his most evocative recreations of classical history.
 A comparison of Tiepolo'south style with that of his exact contemporary, Boucher, reveals a dissimilar and perhaps more intellectual temperament.
 His glacially elegant but still voluptuous nudes and his subtle juxtaposition of types, as in the Wurzburg staircase where the 'Continents' are brilliantly assorted, is more original and complex than anything by Boucher.
 It was no blow that Boucher admired Tiepolo in a higher place all others; "much more than Watteau's, his art is that of the theatre, with a stage that is deliberately elevated above the states, and actors who keep their distance", says Michael Levey.
 Indeed his art is the final which is truly representative of aristocratic ethics, before long to be replaced by the republican values of the French Revolution, an art which could only have flourished in a city-country as corrupt as Venice in the eighteenth century

+View Painters While Tiepolo, begetter and son, were the finest decorators in the metropolis, there were the vedutisti, or view-painters, such every bit Canaletto (1697-1768), whose great fame brought him to England between 1746 and 1756, and his nephew Bernardo Bellotto (1720-fourscore).
 The paintings of Francesco Guardi (1712-93) are triumphs of atmospheric study and understanding of the singular furnishings of Venetian light on water and compages.
 With a minimal palette, reduced in some cases almost entirely to unproblematic greens and greys, Guardi evokes landscape and views of the canals in much the same style that Tiepolo executes figures, and with magic dots of colour suggests people hurrying or engaged in chat in the Piazza San Marco or whatsoever of the many squares of Venice which he so clearly loved.

+Pietro Longhi (1702-85), in contrast, specialized in somewhat gauche renderings of contemporary life; in their gaucheness however lies their bang-up charm, and in the frequently delightfully unexpected pick of field of study such as the 'Rhinoceros' (National Gallery, London) or the 'Moorish Messenger' (Ca' Rezzonico, Venice).
 But Italia was never as happy with the rococo fashion every bit it had been with the preceding style of the Baroque or that of Neoclassicism, both of them heavier and more capable of expressing the grandezza and so honey of Italian post-renaissance art.
 This, even so, appears in Tiepolo in a modified grade, and it is his proper noun which remains outstanding.

 The Rococo Style in England - Characteristics